The Lullaby Project

 University Health Network Epilispy Centre

-Working with Dr. Esther Bui, who leads the largest epilepsy clinic for women's issues and pregnancy in Canada, women living with epilepsy while pregnant are referred to Massey Hall and Roy Thomson Hall’s Lullaby Project.
-In a proposed research project, we look to show the connection of how music can help improve the quality of life for women and transform their experiences during pregnancy.
+We are partnered with Dr. Esther Bui at the University Health Network (UHN) who leads the largest epilepsy clinic for women's issues and pregnancy in Canada.
+People living with epilepsy while pregnant are referred to Massey Hall and Roy Thomson Hall’s Lullaby Project.
+The Lullaby Project is part of a UHN research project that studies the program as a musical intervention for pregnant individuals with epilepsy.

-Prefer to make a donation by an alternative method such as over the phone, mailing a cheque, or e-transfer, please contact Ally Renwick at [allyson.renwick@mh-rth.com](mailto:allyson.renwick@mh-rth.com "allyson.renwick@mh-rth.com").
+Prefer to make a donation by an alternative method such as over the phone, mailing a cheque, or e-transfer, please contact Emma Biffi at (416) 593-4728 or emma.biffi@mh-rth.com.

 Charitable Registration No. 11922 8633 RR 0001.Tax receipts are issued for all donations $20 or more.